Book Reviews

 Goodreads

-Something inside of her: the inspiring story of how one woman’s journey through poverty and debilitating illness catapulted her to the halls of power as a successful businesswoman.
+Something Inside of Me: the inspiring story of how one woman’s journey through poverty and debilitating illness catapulted her to the halls of power as a successful businesswoman.
 Long before selling secondhand belongings on eBay and Craigslist was the rage, a preteen Chitoka Webb sold what others saw as junk to the residents of her neighborhood and made a profit.
-At the age of thirteen, she talked her way into a job as the youngest checker at a local grocery store.
 Without a college degree, through tenacity, grit, and a healthy dose of faith in herself, Chitoka became the owner of several businesses before the age of thirty.
 In Something Inside of Me, Chitoka Webb shares her poignant, funny, and inspiring life story, from her humble beginnings in the Nashville housing projects to her rise as the CEO of several companies.
-Through stories of the many struggles she faced, from poverty to racism to the loss of her vision, Chitoka demonstrates the amazing human ability to triumph over extreme adversity through willpower, faith, and constant love for oneself.
-Chitoka will inspire you to find the something inside that provides the hope to discover what is most important to you and the courage to attain it for yourself.

 Chitoka Webb’s memoir Something Inside of Me: How to Hang on to Heaven When You Are Going Through Hell tells the incredible story of how she rose from poverty to become a powerful businesswoman.
 She grew up in the projects of Nashville and faced hurdles by being African-American and a woman.